Interior Minister Muntaka Mubarak to Address MPs Over Security Service Recruitment Challenges

 Democracy Hub to sue government over recruitment

-The group claims many vacancies are quietly filled without advertisement, denying qualified applicants the chance to apply.
+The group claimed many vacancies are quietly filled without advertisement, denying qualified applicants the chance to apply, with the suit aiming to enforce transparent, competitive hiring procedures.

 Source: YEN.com.gh